-It is reasonable that consistent and clear consequences be applied to residential and non-residential customers for each of the two types of non-compliance actions for all affected programs.
+It is reasonable that consistent and clear consequences be applied to residential and non-residential customers for each of the two types of non-compliance actions for all affected DR programs.

 PG&E in Al 4991-E-A requires DR providers and aggregators to demonstrate compliance with the prohibitions by providing customer attestations and default adjustments for existing customers to PG&E by December 31, 2017 for DRAM and CPB, by and by December 1, 2017 for BIP.

+It is reasonable that Utilities may need to set timelines for receipt of customer attestations for affected DR programs throughout the month of December, 2017 in order to ensure processing by early January, 2018.

-PG&E in AL 4991-E-A states that any BIP or CBP customer that fails to provide the required attestations by their respective deadlines – a Type One non-compliance action– will be removed from the program but will be eligible to re-enroll subject to the requirements of the prohibition.
+PG&E in AL 4991-E-A states that any BIP or CBP customer that fails to provide the required attestations by their respective deadlines or has submitted inaccurate information through clerical error – a Type One non-compliance actions – will be removed from the program but will be eligible to re-enroll subject to the requirements of the prohibition.

 PG&E in AL 4991-E-A states that any new DR customer that does not complete these requirements for CBP or BIP will not be eligible to participate in the DR program.

-PG&E does not impose similar requirements on DRAM customers or customers participating in affected pilots in AL 4991-E-A or AL 4900-E-A.
+PG&E does not impose similar requirements on DRAM customers, as DRAM II contracts contain a prohibition on using back-up generation, or on customers participating in affected pilots in AL 4991-E-A or AL 4900-E-A.

 SCE, in AL 3542-E, proposed that any existing AP-I or BIP customer that did not fill out a revised contract agreeing to the prohibition or providing a default adjustment value (by indicating the nameplate capacity of the prohibited resource) by December 1, 2017 will be removed from the program, effective on their first meter read following that date, a Type One compliance consequence.